emmastrand/GMGI_Notebook/posts/2023-08-24 Zymo Pico Methyl Seq Kit Protocol.md

 Determine n number: number of samples + % error (~5%)

+> I've had success using 5% error and also not using this extra buffer.
+The reagents in the kit should have extra in them, but we've had issues in the past with the 2X Library Amp Master Mix running out.
+Zymo does not sell this separately so be mindful with use of the materials stored at -20C.

+Labeling scheme for tiny tubes: PMM = "A"; PAMM = "B"; dPAP = "C"; AMM = "D".

 Create **Priming Master Mix (PMM)** on ice (Vortex and spin down PMM and keep on ice):
 - 2 μl 5X PrepAmp Buffer * n =
 - 1 μl 40uM PrepAmp Primer * n =